nandiashim/nandiashim.github.io/_pages/publications.md

 _Note:_ * denotes corresponding author. ‡ Equally contributed.

 23. A. Nandi, and A. Warshel*
-    The Action of Plastic Degrading Enzyme is Accelerated Mainly Due to an Increase in Thermal Stability Rather Than by        Inherent Catalytic Effect
+    The Action of Plastic Degrading Enzyme is Accelerated Mainly Due to an Increase in Thermal Stability Rather Than by        Inherent Catalytic Effect.
     Journal of the American Chemical Society, __2025__ (Under revision)

 22. A. Nandi,* and T. Schleif*.